-You can use your router in bridge mode to connect multiple devices wirelessly at the faster 802.11ac speed.
+You can use your router in bridge mode to connect multiple devices at the faster WiFi speed.
 You need two routers: one set up as a router and the other set up as a bridge.

 Installing your router as a bridge offers the following benefits: